PKrystian/PKrystian/README.md

 <p align="left">

   👋 Hi there!
 I'm Krystian, a Junior Backend Developer in Big Data.
-My passion lies in web and application development, data science, utilizing various tools to bring innovative ideas to life.<br>
+My passion lies in web and application development, utilizing various tools to bring innovative ideas to life.<br>

   🌱 Currently, I'm expanding my skill set by diving deep into `kotlin`, `Flask` and `React`, always eager to learn and grow.<br>